system-adminUpdated 2026-06-24

 LOG_LEVEL=debug

-Add this to your .env file.
+Add this to your .env file and restart the relevant service.
 Debug output is high volume — use it for short-duration troubleshooting only.

 Related